Age-of-information minimization via opportunistic sampling by an energy harvesting source: Conclusions

 \section{Conclusions}

 In this paper, we have derived optimal policy structures for minimizing the time-averaged expected AoI under an energy-harvesting source.
-We considered single and multiple processes, i.i.d. and Markovian time varying channels, time varying characteristics for energy harvesting, and channel probing capability at the source.
+We considered single and multiple processes, i.i.d. and Markovian time-varying channels, time-varying characteristics for energy harvesting, and channel probing capability at the source.
 The optimal source sampling policy often turned out to be a threshold policy.
 We have also proposed RL algorithms for unknown channel statistics and energy harvesting characteristics.
-However, there are a number of issues that remain untouched, such as multi-source star topology and multi-hop network setting with multiple source and sink nodes.
-We plan to address these issues in our future research endeavours.
+Numerical results demonstrated the power of channel probing, and also the performances and trade-offs for various algorithms.
+However, there are a number of issues that remain untouched, such as multi-source star topology and multi-hop network settings with multiple source and sink nodes.
+We plan to address these issues in our future research.

 \appendices